Reactive Slip Control in Multifingered Grasping: Hybrid Tactile Sensing and Internal-Force Optimization: Latency Discussion

-Our detector fits these baselines: in controlled trials we measured 20.4 ± 6 \,ms average detection delay.
-With tight integration, our RSC loop’s theoretical sensing-to-command delay is $\sim$35–40\,ms (dominated by windowing and slip physics), comfortably within the $\sim$50\,ms sensory baseline.
-However, the \emph{experimental} deployment was constrained by chunked data streaming (recording/transmission) that inflated end-to-end detection to 100–400\,ms. As such, our online trials use a single high-magnitude internal-force step, leaving iterative updates and smooth progressive regulation to future work.
+\textbf{Latency results.} In controlled trials, we measured a causal slip-detection delay of 20.4 ± 6 ms (dominated by windowing and evidence accumulation).
+The geometry and control pipeline runs in about 10 ms. Because these pipelines can operate asynchronously, the overall grasp response latency is governed by slip detection and is therefore on the order of 30 ms, with variability dominated by the detector.
+This theoretical latency sits comfortably within the 50\,ms sensory baseline.
+However, the \emph{experimental} deployment was constrained by chunked data transmission that inflated end-to-end latency to 100–400\,ms. As such, our online trials use a single high-magnitude internal-force step, leaving iterative updates and smooth progressive regulation to future work.